 Early History of the lad family

-Another 75 words (5 lines of text) covering the years 166 and 1664 are included under the topic Early lad History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lad research.
+Another 38 words (3 lines of text) covering the years 166 and 1664 are included under the topic Early lad History in all our PDF Extended History products and printed products wherever possible.

 lad Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like lad are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name lad include: Ladd, Ladde, Laddey, Ladds, Lade, Ladey, Laddy and others.